PDXChinese/pdxchinese.github.io/_pages/fair.md

 **[Herb Guru Brand](http://www.herbgurubrand.com)** 關懷社區，把健康帶給大家。

-**[华人服务中心/Asian Health & Science Center](http://www.ahscpdx.org/)** Mission: To be the bridge between Asian and American cultures and build a harmonious community.
-Vision: To reduce health inequity and improve health care quality for all Asians.
+**[华人服务中心/Asian Health & Science Center](http://www.ahscpdx.org/)** To be the bridge between Asian and American cultures and build a harmonious community, with the vision to reduce health inequity and improve health care quality for all Asians.

 **[Michelle's Piano Company](http://www.michellespiano.com)** Willing to partner with our community for the best quality pianos and services.